Welcome to the Copyright Website

 Trademark protects brand names, literally marking items in trade.
 The idea behind trademark is to protect the consumer by giving them some confidence that items branded with a certain mark are authentic and come from where they purport to come from.

 Patent protects innovation.
-While you can't copyright an idea, you can patent one.
+While you cant copyright an idea, you can patent one.
+The idea behind patent is to encourage innovation by giving inventors a limited monopoly on their ideas.